Lecturer, General Linguistics

-The appointment will begin on August 1, 2019.
-Candidates must have a Ph.D. in hand at the time of appointment.
+The appointment will begin on August 1, 2020.
+Candidates must have a Ph.D. in Linguistics in hand at the time of appointment.
+This position is renewable, based on performance.
+Promotion to Senior Lecturer is possible after six years of service.

-To apply, please submit a cover letter, curriculum vitae, research statement (max.
-1 page), teaching statement (max.
-1 page), a representative writing sample, unofficial transcripts of graduate coursework, and the names and e-mail addresses of three references.
+To apply, please submit a cover letter, curriculum vitae, statement of teaching philosophy (no longer than one page), unofficial transcripts of graduate coursework, sample syllabi, copies of course evaluations, and the names and e-mail addresses of three references.
 Reference providers will be sent an email through the UGAJobs system with instructions on how to submit their letters of recommendation.
-We encourage submission of recommendations directly by the referees by the full consideration deadline stated below.
-The application file and reference letters should be submitted online at http://www.ugajobsearch.com/postings/32178.
-Questions related to this position may be directed to Dr. Chad Howe, Search Committee Chair at firstname.lastname@example.org.
-To assure full consideration, application materials should be received by November 13, 2018.
+The application file and reference letters should be submitted online at http://www.ugajobsearch.com/postings/119103.
+Questions related to this position may be directed to Dr. Vera Lee-Schoenfeld, Search Committee Chair at firstname.lastname@example.org.
+To assure full consideration, all application materials should be received by November 1, 2019.

 The Franklin College of Arts and Sciences, its many units, and the University of Georgia are committed to increasing the diversity of its faculty and students, and sustaining a work and learning environment that is inclusive.
 Women, minorities, and people with disabilities are encouraged to apply.